The Gambler (novel): Plot summary

-After learning that the General wouldn't be getting his inheritance and that Prince Nilski is penniless, Mademoiselle Blanche leaves the hotel with her mother/chaperone for Paris and seduces Alexei to follow her.
-Alexei goes with them, and they stay together for almost a month, he allowing Mlle Blanche to spend his entire fortune on Mlle Blanche's personal expenses, carriages and horses, dinner dances, and a wedding-party.
-After getting herself financially secured, in order to get an accepted status in the societies, Mlle Blanche unexpectedly marries the General, who has followed her to Paris.
+After learning that the General won't be getting his inheritance, Mademoiselle Blanche leaves for Paris with her mother and seduces Alexei to follow her.
+They stay together for almost a month; he allows Mlle Blanche to spend his entire fortune on her own personal expenses, carriages and horses, dinner dances, and a wedding-party.
+After getting herself financially secured, Mlle Blanche, desiring an established social status, unexpectedly marries the General, who has followed her to Paris.

 Alexei starts to gamble to survive.
 One day he passes Mr. Astley on a park bench in Bad Homburg and has a talk with him.
 He finds out from Astley that Polina is in Switzerland and actually does love Alexei.
-Astley tells that Grandmother has died and left Polina and the children financially secured.
+Astley tells him that Grandmother has died and left Polina and the children financially secured.
 The General has died in Paris.
 Astley gives him some money but shows little hope that he will not use it for gambling.
-Alexei goes home, initially promising himself to head for Switzerland the next day, yet recollects a past incident where he spent the last of his money on gambling and won big.
-Drawing parallels to his destitution now, and believing himself to be predestined to win, he makes up his mind to try his luck at the roulette tables one last time before leaving for Switzerland tomorrow.
+Alexei goes home dreaming of going to Switzerland the next day and recollects what made him win at the roulette tables in the past.